 - Enable notifications on your community: Email notification, Firebase App, Telegram Messenger, Facebook Messenger

-Notification is one of the most powerful tools to tempt users to come back to the community.
-The notifications can be sent natively as a push notification in mobile devices and web pages using Firebase app21, or, through email13, telegram, and Fb messenger.
+- Notification is one of the most powerful tools to tempt users to come back to the community.
+The notifications can be sent natively as a push notification in mobile devices and web pages using Firebase app, or, through email, telegram, and Fb messenger.

 - Enable Welcome Email app on Tribe community

-By enabling welcome email24, an email will be automatically sent to your new community members.
+- By enabling welcome email, an email will be automatically sent to your new community members.
 It improves the first impression and helps your community members to learn more about the culture, policies, values, ... in your community.

 - Publish attractive content in your community

 - Discussions shouldn't be boring, and they should sound like they are really coming from a human being.
 Remember, people in all communities like to feel that they are talking to other real people, not bot users.

 - Discussion shouldn't be oriented.
 Discussion like "what is the coolest thing about our product" just sound fake.
 It is forcing your community members just to mention the positive points about your product.
 It is not giving them the freedom to actually share their feedback, bad or good.
 Your discussions shouldn't sound like a self-praise.
 No wonder if you get zero responses from the real member of the community for these types of discussions.